 Improving safety for people and wildlife

 Increase motorist safety by reducing the risk of wildlife-vehicle collisions.
 These collisions put motorists at risk of injury or death.
-Even when people aren’t injured in a wildlife collision, the experience can be traumatic and expensive.

 Creating a world class solution